adesholafaith/Easybank-Landing-Page-Challenge/README.md

 - Create a dark mode toggle for better accessibility.

-Acknowledgments
+# Acknowledgments

-Thanks to open-source learning resources, design inspirations from existing banking websites, and communities that share tips and tricks on front-end development.
+Thanks to Frontend Mentor for the mind-opening challenge, open-source learning resources, design inspirations from existing banking websites, and communities that share tips and tricks on front-end development.